nolachen/ice/README.md

 1. Run `python manage.py migrate` to ensure database is up to date.
 2. Run `python manage.py runserver` to launch ICE and it is accessible on http://127.0.0.1:8000/

-## Functionality Missing / To Be Fixed:
+## To Be Fixed:
-1. (for Instructors) <When adding a module to a course> Indicate a position for insertion.
-2. The name of the foreign key of Learner and Instructor should be User for easier understanding.
+1. The name of the foreign key of Learner and Instructor should be User for easier understanding.